mikeyguap/Microbial_Super_Team/README.md

 Our files were in fastqgz

-We installed qiime2 programs with a conda environment
+We installed qiime2 programs with a conda environment to analyze the 16s ribsomal RNA sequences and create visual figures to express findings of the microbial compostions differences between the Oyster River and Great Bay.

 We ran our analysis on a laptop...